acoli-repo/acoli-morph/morphisto/structure.md

     <Suff_Stems>	<simplex>	<nativ>	<deriv>	<CARD>	<>	<NN>	<SUFF>	<base>	<nativ>	<NFem_0_en>

 Note that these forms provide no information about disambigutation, the morphology is thus primary intended for parsing, not for generation.
 (It would overgenerate for any case of stem alternation.)
+However, for the OntoLex conversion, I assume that the first alternative given is the canonical form.